1,000+ Opportunities

 At the same time, the Trustees will retain flexibility to respond to some smaller scale grant requests, related to COVID-19, through direct communication with our past, current and future potential grant partners.
 NOTE: Major and Flagship Grants remain by invitation only.

-Based on current listing details, eligibility includes: Jewish and Australian causes and organisations, typically not-for-profit partners.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Jewish and Australian causes and organisations, typically not-for-profit partners.
+Confirm the full requirements in the official notice before applying.